iskitz/ajile/README.md

 ## Compatibility

-Ajile is compatible with the following specifications and HTML browsers:
+__ajile__ is compatible with the following specifications and HTML browsers:

 ### Specifications